-The theme of this edition is: "How should the EU and the U.S respond to China’s alternative models of governance?
+The theme of the 2020 edition was: "How should the EU and the U.S respond to China’s alternative models of governance?
 Address a specific example or case study."

 The third edition of our EU-U.S. foreign policy contest for undergraduate students took place at the EU Delegation to the U.S. on 14-15 February 2019.
 The topic for the 2019 Schuman Challenge was: "Supplementing the Minsk agreements: Taking additional steps in support of Ukraine's independence, sovereignty and territorial integrity within its internationally recognized borders".